More Guitar Pedals

 The only thing to be wary of with this pedal is that if you’re looking to play modern metal, it may not produce enough gain.
 If you’re interested in the pedal but worried it may not have enough gain on tap for what you want to play, check out the Boss DS-2.

 So as discussed above, overdrive is a more subtle implementation of distortion.
-It can be achieved by playing tube amplifiers at loud volumes or by an overdrive pedal.
+It can be achieved by playing tube amplifiers at loud volumes or by using the best cheap overdrive pedal.
 Most blues guitarists favor overdrive over distortion, especially when they achieve it with a tube amp as opposed to a pedal.

 Something that should be noted about this effect is that it’s been used in two different ways.
 The first is as a boost, which pushes a tube amp into overdrive by increasing its volume.
 The second is to use the gain circuit on the pedal to produce overdrive.
 The first way of utilizing the effect retains more of your amp’s sound, while the second allows you to achieve higher levels of distortion.